 -

-Pre- and Post-Workout: As a pre-workout snack, it offers easily digestible carbohydrates.
+Pre and Post-Workout: As a pre-workout snack, it provides easily digestible carbohydrates.
 For post-exercise recovery, its potassium and magnesium content helps replenish electrolytes lost through sweat, supporting muscle function and rehydration.

 -